The web. 29th November 2021.

 And then occurs one of those moments when I am totally bewildered, absolutely unable to know which way something is oriented, or moving.

-But, I'm not sure that he is a very nice man, or that he has listened to me!
+But, I'm not sure that he is a very nice man, or that he has listened to me

-He asks me: - what it would look like - the coffee fuelled discussions at 3 am?
 In retrospect this appears to be a trap question.
 Something like, the spider needs me to struggle or else it can't continue.
 Like a cat playing with a mouse.
 Is it 'running' when I answer?
 I explain a basic format - we could take it in turns to decide a subject, two weeks per subject to get beyond the most obvious layers of discussion.
 Really go deep into a theory.

 I'm not 'running' because I keep my feelings out of this.
 And I find not talking from and within messy, real, flame blessed feelings, is so difficult.
 And I guess he picks that up because he starts to tell me about the kind of non-therapy-therapy that he thought was wonderful for him and his client.